Saugat-Pandey/k-9/README.md

 This approach avoids complex multi-file synchronization and makes round-trip parsing trivial.
-It also simplifies the loading logic, corruption detection, and CRC checking.
+It also simplifies the loading logic, corruption detection and CRC checking.

 ## Persistence